2Cheetah/image_background_remover/README.md

 # Image background remover

-This is a python program, which removes background from provided pictures.
+This is a python program, which removes background from provided pictures with rembg library.

 ## Dependances

+Works in Linux, didn't check if works in other OS.
+You will need to have installed:
+- Python >=3.10, <3.11
-Poetry as a package manager.
+- Poetry as a package manager. rembg and other libraries will be installed with poetry.
-rembg library which does the trick.
-The needed packages can be seen in pyproject.toml file.

 ## Usage